Discreteness and completeness for $\Theta_n$-models of $(\infty,n)$-categories: Introduction

 The idea that $\Theta_n$-diagrams with discreteness assumptions should be a viable model for $(\infty,n)$-categories developed at the early stages of the comparison of $\Theta_n$-spaces with categories enriched in $\Theta_{n-1}$-spaces, which the author established with Rezk.
 However, complications with understanding Dwyer-Kan equivalences, and a suitable completion functor generalizing the one for complete Segal spaces in \cite{rezk} seemed prohibitively difficult.
 Fortunately, results from that comparison program with Rezk have greatly facilitated the development of this model and its comparison with $\Theta_n$-spaces, as we show here.

-Our motivation for this work is primary aesthetic, in that we believe that establishing all possible options for these kind of models results in a satisfying picture of the choices we have for this flavor of models for $(\infty,n)$-categories.
-However, it would be worth investigating whether examples originally modeled by Segal $n$-categories might be more compactly described using $\Theta_n$-diagrams rather than multisimplicial ones.
+Our motivation for this work is primarily aesthetic, in that we believe that establishing all possible options for these kind of models results in a satisfying picture of the choices we have for this flavor of models for $(\infty,n)$-categories.
+However, it also seems that the restriction of the models here to the case of $(\infty,n)$-categories with a single object provide a good way to think about monoidal $(\infty, n-1)$-categories, a project currently being undertaken by Valentina Zapata Castro.
+It would also be worth investigating whether examples originally modeled by Segal $n$-categories might be more compactly described using $\Theta_n$-diagrams rather than multisimplicial ones.

 After some general background in Section 2, we review the Segal category and complete Segal space models in Section 3.
 In Section 4, we recall Rezk's $\Theta_n$-space model, and in Section 5, we recall the development of Segal and complete Segal objects in $\Theta_n$-spaces.
 We devote Section 6 to understanding Dwyer-Kan equivalences in $\Theta_n$-spaces.
 In Section 7 we give a general treatment of making objects in general diagrams discrete, which we then use in Section 8 to give a model structure on the category of $\Theta_n$-diagrams with certain objects discrete.
 In Section 9 we give our comparison result between these models and Rezk's original $\Theta_n$-space model.
 Finally in Section 10 we give the proof of a deferred technical result.